Model Quantization Guide: Foundations to Production Serving

 8. Calibration and evaluation before deploy

-Don't ship the quantized model because it loads.
-Ship it after it passes the quality and serving checks for your workload; recent quantization evaluations show different outcomes for LLM serving, long-context tasks, and reasoning-heavy models.
+A model that loads has passed a smoke test.
+Deployment requires quality and serving checks for the target workload.
+Recent quantization evaluations report different outcomes for LLM serving, long-context tasks, and reasoning-heavy models.

 Calibration and evaluation checks for quantized models